 As for Mace’s campaign, it wasn’t taking Landing’s criticism lying down.

-“Last night’s debate was full of conspiracy theories and lies,” Mace spokesman Mara Mellstrom told us.
+“Last night’s debate was full of conspiracy theories and lies,” Mace spokeswoman Mara Mellstrom told us.
 “This is how people in D.C. act.
 We don’t need any more of that.
 This is also what happens when you’re 32 points behind and become totally unhinged.”

 Mellstrom is referring to an internal poll released by Mace the day after the debate showing the frontrunner drawing 45 percent of the GOP primary vote compared to just 13 percent for Landing.